Arkansas Reads Leopold

 Arkansas Reads Leopold has been made possible by a grant from the Aldo Leopold Foundation.

-Saturday, March 7 -- 10 AM - 1 PM Community Reading and Nature Journaling, Laman Library, 2801 Orange St, North Little Rock.
-The Laman Library is sponsoring this event, featuring members of the Central Arkansas community reading excerpts from Aldo Leopold's A Sand County Almanac and other nature-inspired works by authors such as Robin Wall Kimmerer and Drew Lanham.
-A limited number of copies of A Sand County Almanac will be available.
+Saturday, March 7 -- 10 AM - 12:00 PM Community Reading and Nature Journaling, Laman Library, 2801 Orange St, North Little Rock.
+The Laman Library is sponsoring this event, featuring members of the Central Arkansas community reading excerpts from Aldo Leopold's A Sand County Almanac and other nature-inspired works.
+A limited number of free copies of A Sand County Almanac will be available.
+The Laman Library and Paper Hearts Bookstore are coming together for a community reading of nature writings and a nature journal craft session!
+For more information, and to register, click here: https://programs.nlrlibrary.org/event/15752164

 Saturday, March 7 -- 12:00 PM - 2:00 PM Community Reading and Nature Walk, Faulkner County Library, 1900 Tyler St, Conway.
 The Foothills Chapter of the Arkansas Master Naturalists are sponsoring this event, featuring members of the Central Arkansas community reading excerpts from Aldo Leopold's A Sand County Almanac and other nature-inspired works by authors such as Robin Wall Kimmerer and Drew Lanham.
-A limited number of copies of A Sand County Almanac will be available.
+A limited number of free copies of A Sand County Almanac will be available. https://arkansasmasternaturalists.org/content.aspx?page_id=4091&club_id=250502&item_id=2790449

 Sunday, March 8 -- 8:45 AM - 3 PM Arkansas Reads Leopold--A Family Event, Ozark Natural Science Center at Lake Fayetteville, 599 E Lakeview Dr, Springdale.
 Join your fellow nature lovers and conservationists as we celebrate the amazing work of Naturalist Aldo Leopold, author of A Sand County Almanac.
 ONSC's team will lead a guided hike on the Lake Fayetteville Nature Trails from 9-11 am, followed by readings of Leopold's famous book by special guests (TBD) and fun educational activities for kids of all ages from 11:30-3:00 pm!
 Bring the whole family to meet our animal ambassador--Cornelia the Corn Snake, explore eco art and natural science activities, and enjoy readings of A Sand County Almanac and beloved children's literature.
 Snacks and drinks provided.
-A limited number of copies of A Sand County Almanac will be available.
+A limited number of free copies of A Sand County Almanac will be available.
+See the program and RSVP here: https://www.onsc.us/events-1/onsc-leopold

 Sunday, March 8 -- 10:00 AM - 1 PM A Sand County Almanac and 75 Years of UUCLR, Unitarian Universalist Church of Little Rock, 1818 Reservoir Rd, Little Rock.
 As a core value, Unitarian Universalists honor the interdependent web of all existence and acknowledge our place in it.
 On Sunday, March 8th, we will affirm and reflect on this value through Aldo Leopold's writings.The Forum, at 10:00, will feature the Ozark Society Pulaski Chapter, whose principal purpose is the preservation of wild and scenic rivers, wilderness, and unique natural areas.
 Their goals of conservation, education, and recreation align closely with the UU value of Interdependence.
 The Sunday service at 11:00 will include readings and reflections on Aldo Leopold's A Sand County Almanac, led by the Reverend Paul Beedle and others from the UUCLR community.
 The Second Sunday Share the Plate collection will be for the benefit of the Ozark Society Youth Grand Program.
 Weather permitting, we will explore the church grounds, including the Memorial Woodland.
-A limited number of copies of A Sand County Almanac will be available.
+A limited number of free copies of A Sand County Almanac will be available.
+For more, see https://www.facebook.com/events/1118353163686239/?ref_source=NEWS_FEED